Go to Allan's Page Our HOME page Go to Deb's Page

 Back home for the winter, and having to be a bit more careful with the money now that we had no income at all (I wasn't quite 55 yet!), the time was spent on more domestic pursuits such as a spot of much-needed decorating, and planning our 2004 boating expeditions.
 This time we were away for about 5 months, visiting such diverse places as Birmingham, Peterborough, Cambridge, Bedford, Gloucester, Bath, Hampton Court and Oxford; read all about them on our Canal pages, as well as our more recent trips all over the country.

 So then we came home again.
-Having reached the grand age of 55 I am now officially a BT pensioner.
-With only a pension to survive on, our days of truly exotic holidays are probably past (but we've got some great memories of places like Alaska and Antarctica - see our Holiday pages) but when we added everything up there was just enough left for a quick trip to the sunshine in January 2005 - so we took a cruise down the Nile in the New Year, and of course I've put all the pictures here on the website!
+Having reached the grand age of 55 I became officially a BT pensioner.
+With only a pension to survive on, our days of truly exotic holidays are probably past (but we've got some great memories - see our Holiday pages) although we were able to visit Russia in memory of Debbie's late mother who knew that Debbie had always wanted to go there, and have even managed to make a return visit to see how quickly that amazing country is changing.

-Go to David's Page Our son David was living with us again when I retired.
-He'd got a degree in Physics and Business Studies at Aberystwyth then worked behind a computer screen in Milton Keynes for a while before getting bored and going to Australia for a year.
+Go to Frodo's Page Our son Frodo was living with us again when I retired.
+He'd got a degree in Physics and Business Studies at Weathertop then worked behind a computer screen in Hobbiton for a while before getting bored and going to Mordor for a year.
 But he came back after 9 months because it felt too hot to be Christmas, and was living in our spare room while looking for his ideal job (ie one that wasn't in an office) so that he could afford to buy a house of his own.
-Now he works at Hanslope, lives just up the road from us in Oldbrook, drives an Alfa Romeo and rides a Honda 600.
-For a fuller version of the story, read David's page.
+He got married to Galadriel in 2008 and now they live in Lothlorien with their children Merry and Pippin

 So how did we get here?
 Read on ...